-Not everyone will agree with us.
+Remember, not everyone will agree with us.
 We’re all entitled to our own opinions.
-Some are just worse at expressing themselves than we are.
+But some of us are just worse at expressing ourselves than others.

 “The trouble with most of us is that we would rather be ruined by praise than saved by criticism.” – Norman Vincent Peale

-We NEED constructive criticism to get out of our comfort zones, but it’s not the easiest to handle.
+We need constructive criticism to get out of our comfort zones.
+However, it’s not the easiest to handle.
 It’s going to help us toughen up and move on from situations we never thought we’d get through.
-Some are meant to be ignored, while others need to be put into action.
+Some critiques are meant to be ignored, while others need to be put into action.

 Constructive Criticism vs. Hater